trusona/trusona-mobile-sdk-android/README.md

 2. Using a previously instantiated `Trusona` object, call `monitorForPendingTrusonafication`, passing an instance of the implemented `TrusonaficationHandler` to monitor for a pending `Trusonafication`.

-3. To release resources, call `stopPendingTrusonaficationsMonitor` in your `onStop` fragment life cycle method.
+3. To stop monitoring for trusonafications, call `stopPendingTrusonaficationsMonitor` in your `onStop` fragment life cycle method.

 ### Scanning Driver's Licenses